 The objective of this project is to determine and to define the parameters describing defect severity for fatigue crack initiation and propagation.
 A variety of defects and their surrounding microstructures and stresses within welds and additively manufactured components will be evaluated in detail.
 Various models will be explored to explain crack initiation location and to examine the interaction of cracks and microstructure.
 The development of a damage prediction model for our industrial partner’s specific needs is the ultimate goal.

 __FATCO 2019, an international effort__

-Join our efforts under the umbrella of a large, multidisciplinary, international project entitled "Fatigue and corrosion-fatigue behavior of 13Cr-4Ni steels and additively manufactured alloys for application to large-size components such as hydraulic turbines and machinery," abbreviated FATCO 2019.
+Join our efforts under the umbrella of a large, multidisciplinary, international project "Fatigue and corrosion-fatigue behavior of 13Cr-4Ni steels and additively manufactured alloys for application to large-size components such as hydraulic turbines and machinery," abbreviated FATCO 2019.

 FATCO 2019 involves a number of industrial and academic partners: the Hydro-Québec Research Institute (IREQ), the multinational group SACMI, the Consortium de recherche et d’innovation en transformation métallique (CRITM), the Natural Sciences and Engineering Research Council of Canada (NSERC), Polytechnique Montréal, McGill University, the École de technologie supérieure, the Centre de métallurgie du Québec (CMQ), Politecnico di Milano, and the Università degli Studi di Ferrara.

 As a member of the project, you will collaborate with professional researchers and technicians working in our partner companies, institutes and universities.
 Under the supervision of your advisors, you will learn to lead a research project in its entirety: from conception through to project planning, experimental execution, analysis, and production of practical scientific results.
 The project is full-time and includes financial aid (23 000 to 26 250 CAD /year for PhD students) with the possibility of additional scholarships.